Morpho-evolution with learning using a controller archive as an inheritance mechanism: Introduction

-In this paper, we address the issues raised above by proposing a novel framework for combining evolution and learning that is capable of evolving fit-for-purpose robots in a complex morphological space when using controller encodings that cannot be directly inherited, i.e. when the topology of a child controller is created \textit{after} generation of the child body-plan in order to explicitly match it.
-This is named \textit{morpho-evolution with learning using archive inheritance} (MELAI).
-The proposed framework performs joint optimisation of the body-plan and controller of a robot.
-A morpho-evolutionary algorithm (MEA) is used to optimise the body-plan while a learning algorithm is used to optimise the parameters of the controller.
-The two optimisation processes are nested: for each body-plan produced with the MEA, the learning process is invoked to optimise its controller.
+The framework contains a morpho-evolutionary algorithm (MEA) to optimise the body-plan and a learning algorithm to optimise the parameters of the controller.
+Two optimisation processes are nested: for each body-plan produced with the MEA, the learning process is invoked to optimise its controller.
 The key novelty of the approach is the addition of an external {\em controller archive}: this multi-dimensional archive stores the best found controller for a given 'type' of robot, where \textit{type} is defined by a vector describing the robot's morphological features (e.g. number of wheels, number of sensors of Type A, number of sensors of Type B, etc.).
 If a body-plan is produced that is of the same type as a controller already stored in the archive, the learning process is initiated with this controller, otherwise it starts from scratch.
 The archive is updated over the generations as better controllers are found.
-Essentially the archive can be viewed as a form of inheritance, storing successful controllers that can be used to speed up learning in future generations.

-The MEA used in this paper is the matrix-based CPPN morpho-evolution (MCME) introduced in our previous work \cite{buchanan2020bootstrapping}.
+Essentially the archive can be viewed as a form of inheritance, storing successful controllers per robot type that can be used to bootstrap \textit{learning }in future generations.
+Hence the framework is named MELAI: \textit{morpho-evolution with learning using archive inheritance}.
+Specifically, for the MEA, we use the matrix-based CPPN morpho-evolution (MCME) introduced in our previous work \cite{buchanan2020bootstrapping} to evolve body-plans.
 The learning algorithm used is a novelty-driven evolution-strategy, that uses an increasing population size (NIP-ES), and was also introduced in our previous work \cite{le2020sample}.
-MCME evolves the topology of CPPN using the neuro-evolution of augmenting topologies (NEAT) algorithm \cite{stanley2007compositional,stanley2002evolving}.
-The CPPN is then decoded to produce a body-plan.
-NIP-ES optimises the weights of an Elman network\cite{elman1990finding} for the controller.
-These two search spaces are both extremely expressive and have more than one hundred parameters.
+It learns the weights of an controller specified by an Elman network that has a topology matching the generated child body-plan.